offensive-packaging/documentation/hostapd-wpe/index.md

     -s<dir_path> dir path to open client sockets (default: /var/run/hostapd-wpe) -a<file>     run in daemon mode executing the action file based on events from hostapd
+    -r           try to reconnect when client socket is disconnected.
+                 This is useful only when used with -a.
     -B           run a daemon in the background -i<ifname>   Interface to listen on (default: first interface found in the socket path)